NoroffFEU/development-platforms/Github-case-study.md

 - **GitHub Pages**: makes it simple to share documentation, project details, and other resources with others by enabling the creation and publication of websites straight from a GitHub repository.

--**GitHub Enterprise**: provides additional security and compliance capabilities and enables businesses to operate their own instance of GitHub on their own servers.
+- **GitHub Enterprise**: provides additional security and compliance capabilities and enables businesses to operate their own instance of GitHub on their own servers.

 ## Strengeths